-Phosphates (PO4) are present in every aquarium, even though many aquarium owners aren’t aware that they're there.
+Phosphate (PO4) is present in every aquarium, even though many aquarium owners aren’t aware that it is there.
 If the aquarium is not properly maintained, the phosphate levels will continually rise and contribute to algae growth.
-Testing for phosphates and learning about the sources of phosphate in your aquarium water will help you combat their effects.
+Testing for phosphate and learning about the sources of phosphate in your aquarium water will help you combat their effects.

-Fortunately, phosphates do not directly harm your fish, even when they're at high levels.
-The algae blooms that result from elevated phosphates can ultimately cause problems for the aquarium inhabitants, however.
+Fortunately, phosphate does not directly harm your fish, even when at high levels.
+The algae blooms that result from elevated phosphate can ultimately cause problems for the aquarium inhabitants, however.
 Green water can deplete the oxygen, which in turn can harm the fish.

-Phosphates naturally occur as wastes are broken down within the aquarium.
-In addition to being internally produced, phosphates can enter the aquarium from external sources.
-Everything from food to the chemicals used to buffer the water to the water itself can contain significant amounts of phosphate.
+Phosphate naturally increases as wastes are broken down within the aquarium.
+In addition to being internally produced, phosphate can enter the aquarium from external sources.
+Everything from fish food to the chemicals used to buffer the water to the tap water itself can contain significant amounts of phosphate.
 Phosphate sources include:

 - Uneaten food